tidepool-org/data-science-optimize-settings-etn-explore/README.md

 10. If you did not setup your global git-template to automatically install the pre-commit githooks, then run `pre-commit install` to enable the githooks.
 11. Run `deactivate` to stop the environment.

-## Getting Started with this project
-1. Raw Data is being kept [here](Repo folder containing raw data) within this repo.
-(If using offline data mention that and how they may obtain the data from the froup)
-2. Data processing/transformation scripts are being kept [here](Repo folder containing data processing scripts/notebooks)
-3. (Finishing filling out this list)

 ## Contributing Guide
 1. All are welcome to contribute to this project.